 It is thus normal that your SEO strategy will need more time to provide the results that you are expecting.
 If competition is fierce, then it might take longer than just a few months until you will see results.

-Here’s the KPI’s we work toward with an SEO campaign for a medium competition niche:
+Here’s the KPI’s we work toward with an SEO agency London for a medium competition niche:

 If implemented correctly, SEO can make a difference in how your website ranks within SERPs in as little as two to three months, especially if there are no penalties that need to be lifted.
 Keep in mind that, if your website is newer, then you will need at least six months until some of your pages will start showing up on the first and second pages of Google.
 Extensive optimisation and consistent maintenance is required to ensure long-term results that will help your website grow.

 Joe Ryan is the Founder & CEO of UK online marketing agency, Digital Search Group, which specialises in smart internet marketing.
 He is a specialist in online marketing strategy and brand building.
 When he’s not considering the next best online marketing strategy with his team, he enjoys travel and spending time with his family.